RSpec 2.14 is released!

 end

-Here there are two different "error handling"
+Here there are two different "error handling" shared example

 groups, each scoped to (and used from) a different example group.